CrunchyData/postgres-operator/docs/content/quickstart/_index.md

   --field-selector=status.phase=Running
 ```

-If the PGO Pod is healthy, you should see outpout similar to:
+If the PGO Pod is healthy, you should see output similar to:

 ```
 NAME                                READY   STATUS    RESTARTS   AGE